Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities: Data and Discussion

 For a unitary $2\times2$ scattering matrix, the reflection parameters $S_{11}$ and $S_{22}$ can differ by up to a phase.
 Recalling that $\delta R_{xy}=S_{11}-S_{22}$, if $\text{Re}[\delta R_{12}]=0$, it must necessarily be the case that also $\text{Im}[\delta R_{12}]=0$.
 This makes the symmetric reflection condition $\delta R_{12}=0$ have the dimension of a curve as shown by the black line in Fig.~\ref{Fig5}(a).
 Further it means that if $|S_{11}|=0$, $|S_{22}|$ must also be zero so the reflection zeros are coincident and there are only RSM-2s, marked by the pink points in Fig.~\ref{Fig5}(a).
 It also happens to be the case that the TSM condition $S_{12}=0+i0$ has the dimension of a curve, which is the red line labeled TSM-2 in Fig.~\ref{Fig5}(a).
 The intersection of the $\delta R_{12}=0$ and TSM-2 curves results in a DP, as those locations are where the scattering matrix is exactly the identity matrix.
 The DPs are marked in dark blue.

+We notice that in non-absorbing systems, what determines the abundance of singularities is more complicated than a single parameter ($\eta$) having the same effect on every singularity across different systems.
+Some singularities (e.g. CPAs and EPs) will not appear at all, while other singularities (e.g. symmetric reflection) may have certain properties (such as being a point or a curve in $d=2$ dimensional parameter space) depend on the number of channels $M$.
+The geometrical properties of the cavity, such as size and shape, can also determine if certain singularities are possible \cite{Mostafazedah2011,Mostafazadeh2012,Joshi2024}.
+Because of the high degree of variability between the properties of different singularities at zero loss (or equivalently, balanced absorption and gain), no universal statements can be made about singularity statistics in unitary scattering systems.

 In Fig.~\ref{Fig5}(b) we show the resulting singularities when we recalculate the $S$-matrix using the same model and parameters as in (a), but now with a small uniform attenuation $\eta=0.006$.
-We find that when a DP is perturbed in a way that introduces non-Hermiticity, it transforms into two EP-2s.
+We find that when a DP is perturbed in a way that introduces non-Hermiticity, it transforms into two EP-2s, similar to what was seen by Chen \textit{et al.} in Ref.~\cite{Chen2025}.
 This is true for infinitesimally small amounts of loss, the smallest attempted in the simulations was $\eta=6\times 10^{-9}$, which can be seen in Appendix \ref{App_lowloss}.
 The charge of an EP-2 in a $M=2$ system is determined by whether the EP is a complex zero of $S_{+i} := S_{11} - S_{22} - 2i\sqrt{S_{12}S_{21}}$ (+i EPs marked in dark blue) or $S_{-i} := S_{11} - S_{22} + 2i\sqrt{S_{12}S_{21}}$ (-i EPs marked in light blue) \cite{erb2025}, the phase of which are shown in panels (c) and (d), respectively.
-The black circles and winding arrows show that each DP splits into a pair of EP-2s with opposite winding and charge, such that the overall value of both these quantities is conserved when uniform loss is introduced.
+The black circles and winding arrows show that each DP splits into a pair of EP-2s with opposite winding and charge $(\pm i$), such that the overall value of both these quantities is conserved when uniform loss is introduced.